Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Price winner: 1Password

-While mSecure offers a cheaper plan than 1Password, with the Essentials plan costing less than $2 per month, 1Password still takes this category due to a broader range of plans and more valuable overall options.
+While mSecure offers an overall cheaper plan than 1Password (with the Essentials plan costing less than $2 per month) 1Password still takes this category due to a broader range of plans and overall more valuable features and options.

 #